codemariner/tconf/README.md

 ## Overview

 [12 factor app](https://12factor.net/config) guidelines for configuration promotes "strict separation of config from code" through the use of environment variables.
-While this is beneficial from a deployment perspective, how this is impelemented in many cases falls short of adequately supporting complex configuration with an application.
+While this is beneficial from a deployment perspective, how this is impelemented in many cases falls short of adequately supporting complex configuration within an application.

 Typical approaches involve referencing `process.env` directly, perhaps with additional support through a library like [dotenv](https://github.com/motdotla/dotenv).
-These applications often end up working with a flat list of variables.
+These applications often start by working with a flat list of variables.

 ```typescript
 const {